Stages

 The ONNXModelParserStage parses the ONNX model into the workload and the AcceleratorParserStage parses the accelerator based on the hardware architecture description.
 After this, the SimpleSaveStage is called, which will save the results of the design space exploration in a file in a later step.
 Further description about this step can be found in back-passing-label.

 The WorkloadStage iterates through each layer in the parsed workload, and for each layer it finds spatial mappings (SM) in the SpatialMappingGeneratorStage.
-The temporal mapping generator stage below (LomaStage) generates multiple temporal mappings (TM), and each SM + TM combination is fed to the cost model for HW cost evaluation.
+The temporal mapping generator stage below (TemporalMappingGeneratorStage) generates multiple temporal mappings (TM), and each SM + TM combination is fed to the cost model for HW cost evaluation.

 The back passing of results

 So far, we have only discussed the sequential calling of stages from first to last.
 The reverse also holds true: when the CostModelStage finishes processing a SM + TM conbimation, it yields a CostModelEvaluation (CME) object back up the chain of stages.
 Some stages will simply pass this CME further up the chain, while others manipulate what is passed back up the chain.
 The MinimalLatencyStage for example, receives all the CMEs from the multiple cost model invocations for different TMs, but only passes the CME with the lowest latency back up the chain across all TMs.
-As such, the SimpleSaveStage only receives the CME with the lowest latency, which it will save to a file with the filename_pattern pattern.
+As such, the SimpleSaveStage only receives the CME with the lowest latency, which it will save to a file in the dump_folder folder.

 Implemented stages